fugue/regula-action/README.md

 ## How to use this GitHub Action

 To use [Regula] to evaluate the infrastructure-as-code in your own repository via GitHub Actions, see the instructions in [regula-ci-example](https://github.com/fugue/regula-ci-example).
 The example walks through how to use this GitHub Action in your own repo.

+## Compatibility with the `hashicorp/setup-terraform` action

+The `hashicorp/setup-terraform` action can be used to generate a Terraform plan JSON file that Regula can evaluate.
+By default, the `hashicorp/setup-terraform` action wraps the `terraform` binary with a script that outputs some additional information for each command it executes.
+It's necessary to use the `terraform_wrapper: false` option, as we're doing in the example above, in order for the plan JSON file to be valid.